PrismLauncher/prismlauncher.org/src/wiki/getting-started/controller-support.md

 For Minecraft 1.16.5 to 1.17.1 we recommend the **LambdaControls** mod.

-It can be be installed using Prism Launcher's mod downloader function either with Modrinth (recommended) or CurseForge.
+It can be installed using Prism Launcher's mod downloader function either with Modrinth (recommended) or CurseForge.

 Once installed, please launch your instance and navigate to the in-game controls menu.